notcacti/Cacti-CLI/README.md

 ```bash
 npx cacti-cli
 ```

-Select "Discord-Bot" as the project type and answer the prompts.
-You can choose to use TypeScript (Y/n) and then enter the name of your project.
+Select "Discord Bot" as the project type and answer the prompts.
+You can choose to use TypeScript (Y/n), select the framework and then enter the name of your project.

 The CLI will set up your Discord bot project, whether in TypeScript or JavaScript, according to your selections.